This post may contain affiliate links. Please read our disclosure policy.

 - I like adding a TOUCH of water while whisking the egg yolks for a creamier/looser texture.

 - Reheating béarnaise is very tricky business.
-I have done it successfully over a gentle water bath.
+I’ve done it successfully over a gentle water bath.
 My preferred method is to reserve a bit of the butter and whisking it warm right before serving.

 A Béarnaise Sauce is traditionally used, but you can use whatever sounds good to you.